The Challenge of Vanishing/Exploding Gradients in Deep Neural Networks

 • The smaller slope for the leak ensures that the neurons powered by leaky Relu never die; although they might venture into a state of coma for a long training phase they always have a chance to eventually wake up.

-• α can also be trained, that is, the model learns the value of α during training.
-This variant wherein α is now considered a parameter rather than a hyperparameter is called parametric leaky ReLu (PReLU).
+• The model can also train α, learning its value during training.
+This variant, where α is considered a parameter rather than a hyperparameter, is called parametric leaky ReLU (PReLU).

 ELU (Exponential Linear Unit)